 A clever pricing strategy is a must for any restaurant.
 No matter how much your restaurant is a success, and you see a lot of traffic if you’re selling an item worth 100 rupees for 80 rupees, your restaurant would incur a loss.
 Ideally, the selling price of an item should be three times that of the food cost.
 You’re not just selling a dish; you’re selling a service as well.
 Therefore you must remember to include your food cost, overhead costs plus profit while deciding the menu price of an item.

 8. Hiring the Wrong People

 The staff in your restaurant is the backbone that runs the entire structure.
 Choosing the right chef is like choosing a soul partner for your restaurant.
-The identity of the restaurant is established on the basis of the food that is prepared by the chef.
-Similarly, a friendly staff can draw in customers just on the basis of their hospitable attitude and service.
-Each person in the restaurant has an important role to play in the functioning of the restaurant and should be carefully evaluated before being hired.
+The identity of the restaurant is established by the food that is prepared by the chef.
+Similarly, friendly staff can draw in customers just from their friendly attitude and service.
+Each person in the restaurant has an essential role to play in the functioning of the restaurant and should be carefully evaluated before being hired.
 This article will tell you how to hire the right people for your restaurant.

 9. Ignoring the Pre-launch Training